 Dozvedieť sa viac

-The FSFE discussed what the world might would look like in the different areas of our work in 2048 and took significant strides toward this vision.
+The FSFE discussed what the world could look like across the different areas of our work by 2048, and made significant strides toward that vision.

 Dozvedieť sa viac